Omecraft/Autochief/README.md

 # autochiefv2

-A project to make a meal schedule for the weak
+A project to make a meal schedule for the week